Exposing the Evils of False Defamation:

 These indisputable facts of Christian theology and Canon Law further prove that those who engage in the aggression of defamation are in fact themselves the “enemies of Christ” of the Temple Rule of 1129 AD, whom the Knights Templar were commanded to “remove from the land” (Rule 14).

-This was best summarized by the UK Prime Minister, Baroness Margaret Thatcher (1925-2013), who famously said: “I always cheer up immensely if an attack is particularly wounding because I think, well, if they attack one personally, it means they have not a single political argument left.”
+This was best summarized by the UK Prime Minister, the “Iron Lady” Baroness Margaret Thatcher (1925-2013), who famously said: “I always cheer up immensely if an attack is particularly wounding because I think, well, if they attack one personally, it means they have not a single political argument left.”

 This proverbial “knee jerk reaction” of scoundrels, to use Ad Hominem attacks against good people and institutions who do good works, is most commonly perpetrated by the infamous methods of “Character Assassination”.
 This involves borderline criminal behaviour such as making knowingly or recklessly false accusations, manufacturing artificial situations to use as false accusations, and falsifying or manipulating information, all for aggressively vilifying the targeted person.

-Both Ad Hominem attacks and Character Assassination are closely related to what is called the “Straw Man” argument (falsely discrediting an irrelevant invented distraction, or pretending to debunk claims that were never actually made).
+Both Ad Hominem attacks and Character Assassination are closely related to what is called the “Straw Man” argument (discrediting an invented false distraction, or pretending to debunk claims which were never actually made).
 It is nothing but an insidious deception, knowingly used by wrong-minded people, as a cheap tactic to falsely “discredit” good people and projects of merit which the victims happen to support.

-Defamation as the Insane “Witch Hunts” of the Modern Era
+Defamation as the “Witch Hunts” of the Modern Era

 The infamous Witch Hunts (ca. 1450-1750 AD) of Europe and America, which resulted in tens of thousands of executions of alleged “witches”, were driven entirely by artificially generated fear and “moral panic” leading to “mass hysteria” .
 All of that was driven solely by groundless accusations of false defamation against innocent victims.
 As a result, the term “Which Hunt” became a pejorative metaphor for condemnation of a person by mere accusation alone.
 This is perhaps the most compelling example in human history, exposing the pure evil of the wrong-minded sin of defamation.